pigimonaco/EuclidMocksPipeline/README.md

   that are/are not observed, in galactic coordinates, and a redshift range of validity.
 It is defined by a footprint_tag in the input file.
 The original Flagship octant is defined by footprint_tag=None.
-  The footprint is read by the read_footprint() function defined in the input file, that returns the healpy resolution of the map, the redshift range in which the footprint is defined, the fraction of the sky covered by the survey and the footprint itself.
+  The footprint is read by the input.read_footprint() function defined in the input file, that returns the healpy resolution of the map, the redshift range in which the footprint is defined, the fraction of the sky covered by the survey and the footprint itself.

   NOTE: it is assumed below that sky coordinates are ALWAYS galactic.

-* Master catalog: a catalog containing information on all dark matter halos and its central/satellite galaxies, coming from a CosmoHub query, or from applying a footprint on a Cosmohub query.
+* Master catalog: a catalog containing information on all dark matter halos and their central/satellite gal

+axies, coming from a CosmoHub
+  query, or from applying a footprint on a Cosmohub query.x

+* SDHOD: the pipeline can create a stripped-down HOD version of the Flagship HOD, that is used to populate sets of DM halos in the lightcone, both from Flagship and Pinocchio.

 * Galaxy catalog: a catalog that contains only galaxies subject to a basic selection, like Halpha flux > 2e-16 erg/cm^2/s.
 The basic